 When opening a bank account online or in-person, you may need to provide the bank, credit union, or financial institution with specific documentation or meet specific eligibility requirements.
-Certain types of accounts such as student savings, joint accounts, or certificates of deposits (CD) may have minimum age requirements or may require additional documents.
+Certain types of accounts such as a child’s first savings account or a student checking account, may have age requirements or may require additional documents.
 It’s important to understand these requirements before you proceed to open your preferred bank account.

 In addition to documents that verify your identity, age, or address, you may also need to provide a minimum initial deposit when opening a bank account.
 A minimum initial deposit is an amount of money required by the bank upfront when opening a checking account, savings account, or certificate of deposit.